r-grandorder/tri-hermes/en/pages/Lostbelt/avalon1.md

 No?
 Not at all?
 For some reason I just considered it.

 **Mash:**
-Isn't that right, {(M) Lysander /(F) Hermia}?
+Isn't that right, [♂ Lysander /♀ Hermia]?
 After all, we came into the Nameless Forest willingly.

 ---